soni-shivam7544/WeatherAppReact/README.md

 A react based real time weather app uses openweather api for fetching real time weather updates based on city.

 # Use Application
+Get an API key from open weather api and add it to the project after folking.
-Run npm run dev on localhost after folking.
+Run npm run dev on localhost.
 Enter city to get city weather.